Ronald True: Relocation to London

 On or about 7 January 1922, True severed all physical contact with his family and relocated to London, where he frequented various West End bars and clubs, living affluently but surviving upon his allowance, via acts of theft, and by paying various hotel and restaurant bills with forged cheques.
 Whenever confronted with suspicion of acts of theft or caught red-handed in the act, he would insist the perpetrator was one Ronald Trew, whom he described as an "armed and dangerous criminal" and who was continually shadowing him, passing about dud cheques which his own "poor mother" was having to honour.
 To protect himself against this individual, in early February, True purchased a pistol from an acquaintance named James Armstrong for £2, explaining he was determined to find and kill this individual.
 Later the same month, True informed a female acquaintance—whom he had threatened to continually keep his company or be shot—that he intended to commit the perfect murder, for which he would not be punished.
 (Note: By the third week of February, True had ceased harassing this woman after passing a dud cheque at the club where she worked.)

 In the months prior to True's separation from his wife, she had become increasingly concerned about his general state of mind.
 On two occasions in early 1922, she travelled to London to successfully trace his whereabouts.
 On the second occasion, True's wife located him at a Soho restaurant and was sufficiently alarmed by his demeanour to report her concerns to Scotland Yard, who in turn referred her to a private detective.
 However, by the time she had relayed her concerns to Scotland Yard on 3 March, True had again vanished.

 Acquaintance with Gertrude Yates

 True had first encountered 25-year-old Gertrude Yates on 18 February.
-Yates was a sex worker and call girl whose regular clients were frequently—if not exclusively—affluent individuals who could afford to entertain her at venues such as cinemas, restaurants, and dance-halls before spending the evening with her.
+Yates was a prostitute and call girl whose regular clients were frequently—if not exclusively—affluent individuals who could afford to entertain her at venues such as cinemas, restaurants, and dance-halls before spending the evening with her.
 She had first become acquainted with True in a West End lounge, being informed by True that he was a Major within the British Army.
 (Note: Yates was a former shop worker who, in the years prior to her death, had begun working as a prostitute and call girl using the alias Olive Young.
 She frequently entertained her clients in her basement flat at 13 Finborough Road, Fulham.)